 Participants intending to use handouts are requested to have around 30 copies ready.

-The full conference fee is 40 euros, and there is a reduced fee of 20 euros for students.
-Early registration, until February 16, 2015, is 30 euros.
+The full conference fee is 40 euros, and there is a reduced fee of 20 euros for students (regardless of the date of payment: early bird or not).
+Early registration (early bird), until February 25, 2015, is 30 euros.
 The conference fee includes participation in all sessions of the conference, the conference package (book of abstracts, conference programme, map of Novi Sad, etc.), light refreshments during coffee breaks and lunch.
 All participants are expected to pay their own travel and accommodation expenses.
 In order to participate in the activities of ELALT 3, the authors of single-authored papers must register for the conference; in case of co-authored papers, only the first author registers.